 We shopped around and the prices were considerably lower than other restaurants.
 For two large soups, fresh bread, two white truffle dishes, and a bottle of local Istrian wine, our meal cost a total of USD 62.

 Our only minor complaint?
 The bread service is an extra charge.
 Without asking, a waitress brought us another basket at the end of our meal and charged us for it.
 The hours are from 10-22 and the restaurant is closed on Tuesdays.

 Truffle Fests & Best Time to Visit

-Please note, this post was written from our own personal experience and nothing was either sponsored or paid for.
+Please note, this post was written from our personal experience and nothing was neither sponsored nor paid.